Ant-OSS-Utility-Set/github-growth-hack/README.md

 // 3.
 Which repositries do you care about?
 // Parameters in the repos array are:
-// owner, repo, new_stars, new_contributors, new_folks
+// owner, repo, new_stars, new_contributors, new_forks
-// Currently the 'new_stars','new_contributors' and 'new_folks' have to be manually counted and put into the code. let repos = [
+// Currently the 'new_stars','new_contributors' and 'new_forks' have to be manually counted and put into the code. let repos = [
   ["mosn", "mosn", 13, 0, 1],
   ["sofastack", "sofa-jraft", 5, 1, 3],